mentorapp/railsapp/README.md

 ## 4. Describe the network infrastructure the App may be based on.

+Heroku is a service that delivers apps for developers that focuses on handling the hardware and server elements.
+One of the benefits of Heroku is that it provides a PostgreSQL database for the user which is both secure and scalable.
+Furthermore, there is a healthy variety of powerful add-ons that can be utilized to help their users.
+All in all, Heroku is a hosting platform whose sole purpose is to allow their users to focus primarily on their apps.

 ## 5. Identify and describe the software to be used in your App.

 ## 6. Identify the database to be used in your App and provide a justification for your choice.